vseryakov/backendjs/README.md

 ## Development environment (Mac OS X)

  - git clone https://vseryakov@bitbucket.org/vseryakov/backend.git

-     cd backend
+ - cd backend

- - to install node.js and required modules if it is not installed
+ - to install node.js and required modules if it is not installed run
+   command:

       bin/rc.backend build-dev

- - to initialize environment for the backend development
+ - to initialize environment for the backend development run
+   command:

      bin/rc.backend init-backend

- - to compile the binary module
+ - to compile the binary module just type ```make```

-     make

- - to run local server on port 8000
+ - to run local server on port 8000 run
+   command:

      make run